PhobGCC/PhobGCC-doc/For_Makers/Board_Debugging_2.0.md

 If both sticks are nonfunctional and stuck in one corner, check for shorts between C-stick wires.
 Shorting these can prevent communication with both ADCs at the same time.

+If only the C-Stick is inoperable, it's likely a bad connection without a short.

 # Won't Connect to Console

 Check if the PhobVision voltage is nonzero.